fc2blog/blog/README.md

 blog
 ====

-オープンソースのブログ
+Open Source Blog

-#### 動作環境
+#### Operating Environment
-* PHP 5.2.17以上
+* PHP 5.2.17 or higher
-* MySQL 5.1以上
+* MySQL 5.1 or higher

-#### インストール方法
+#### Installation

-1. git又はzipをダウンロードして解凍しサーバーに設置してください
+1. Download the .git or .zip file, and extract it to the server.
 app
-public[公開ディレクトリ]
+public [public directory]

-2. 設定ファイルの名称を変更しDBやサーバーの情報を書き込んでください
+2. Change the name of the settings file, and store the DB or Server information.
 public/config.php.sample -> public/config.php

-※ appディレクトリがpublicディレクトリと同階層に存在しない場合は
+ *If the app directory does not exist on the same level as the public directory,
-config.php内の下記部分に関してパスを合わせる必要があります
+you will need to amend the path from the following area in the config.php file.
 require(dirname(__FILE__) . '/../app/core/bootstrap.php');

-3. インストール画面にアクセスしてください
+3. Access the Installation Screen
-ドメイン/admin/install.php
+[DOMAIN]/admin/install.php

-4. 画面に従いインストールを完了してください
+4. Follow the instructions and complete installation.

-5. インストール完了後はadmin/install.phpは不要なので削除してください
+5. Once installation is complete, admin/install.php will no longer be necessary.
+Please delete it.